 “Today, I saw the biggest smile on Alexia’s face when she came home and told me that she passed the Regents’ exam with a score of 85 …”

-Those words, written in a letter to the Villa’s Avalon School by Alexia’s Grandfather marked a significant turnaround in her young life; one that at times had seemed lost, only two years earlier.
+Those words, written in a letter to the Villa’s Avalon School (now called Villa of Hope School) by Alexia’s Grandfather marked a significant turnaround in her young life; one that at times had seemed lost, only two years earlier.